Process consultant: Role in conflict resolution

 Often a group finds itself in conflict over facts, goals, methods or values.
 It is the role of the process consultant to help the group reach consensus over the type of conflict it faces.

 Once the type of conflict is identified, the process consultant then helps the group work through the steps required to break the impasse.

 It is important to note that the process consultant's role is not to solve the problem, but to help the group solve its own problem.
 The reason for this is because it is the group, not the consultant who will have to live with the consequences of its decision.

 Role in conflict management

 Occasionally, due to the nature of conflict, the process consultant may need to guide the group toward conflict management rather than conflict resolution.

 Techniques used

 Initially a process consultant will not lead or participate in a group meeting, but rather will act as an observer.
 During this time, they observe the group dynamics to determine what interpersonal relationships may contribute to the group's issues.

-At some point, s/he will begin to actively participate in the meeting, by asking clarifying questions or paraphrasing.
-Eventually, s/he will make his/her observations known by giving the group feedback.
+At some point, they will begin to actively participate in the meeting, by asking clarifying questions or paraphrasing.
+Eventually, they will make their observations known by giving the group feedback.